OCA/OpenUpgrade/openerp/openupgrade/doc/source/intro.rst

 Odoo is an open source business application suite and development platform.
 Currently, the software does not support migrations from one major release to another.
-Instead, the migrations are part of a support package sold by OpenERP SA.
+Instead, the migrations are part of a support package sold by Odoo SA.
 This project aims to provide an Open Source upgrade path for Odoo.

 The project is hosted as GitHub branches: